Mauritius Offers Its Expertise To Promote Tourism In Pakistan - UrduPoint

 Recommending Pakistan to make tourism a national subject, Rashidally said, besides good road infrastructure and standard hotels quality transport was also vital to facilitate and attract tourists.

-He also highlighted opportunities for the Pakistani manpower in Mauritius health sector and said, "the country has $13000 per capita income which is quite attractive for the Asian workforce."
+He also highlighted that opportunities for the Pakistani manpower in Mauritius exist.
+"The country has $13,000 per capita income which is quite attractive for the Pakistani workforce."
 To a question about China Pakistan Economic Corridor (CPEC) project, he said his country was interested to reap trade benefits from One Belt One Road initiative but some modalities were required to be determined for Free Trade Agreement between the two countries.
 After completion of the CPEC project the trade ties would be boosted with the entire region especially the African continent and Pakistan's access to those markets can help its economy, he remarked.

 The High Commissioner noting the cultural and historic similarities between the two countries said the cooperation could be extended in this area of common interest.